swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

 import PackagePlugin
 import Foundation

+@main struct MyPlugin: BuildToolPlugin {
+    /// This plugin's implementation returns multiple build commands, each of which
+    /// calls `protoc`.
+    func createBuildCommands(context: TargetBuildContext) throws -> [Command] {
-// In this case we generate an invocation of `protoc` for each input file, passing
+        // In this case we generate an invocation of `protoc` for each input file,
-// it the path of the `protoc-gen-swift` generator tool. let protocTool = try targetBuildContext.tool(named: "protoc") let protocGenSwiftTool = try targetBuildContext.tool(named: "protoc-gen-swift")
+        // passing it the path of the `protoc-gen-swift` generator tool. let protocTool = try context.tool(named: "protoc")
+        let protocGenSwiftTool = try context.tool(named: "protoc-gen-swift")

-// Construct the search paths for the .proto files, which can include any of the
+        // Construct the search paths for the .proto files, which can include any
-// targets in the dependency closure.
-Here we assume that the public ones are in
+        // of the targets in the dependency closure.
+Here we assume that the public
-// a "protos" directory, but this can be made arbitrarily complex. var protoSearchPaths = targetBuildContext.dependencies.map { target in
+        // ones are in a `protos` directory, but this can be made arbitrarily complex. var protoSearchPaths = context.dependencies.map { target in target.targetDirectory.appending("protos")
-    target.targetDirectory.appending("protos")
         }

-// This example configures the commands to write to a "GeneratedSources" directory. let genSourcesDir = targetBuildContext.pluginWorkDirectory.appending("GeneratedSources")
+        // This example configures the commands to write to a "GeneratedSources"
+        // directory.
+        let genSourcesDir = context.pluginWorkDirectory.appending("GeneratedSources")

-// This example uses a different directory for other files generated by the plugin. let otherFilesDir = targetBuildContext.pluginWorkDirectory.appending("OtherFiles")
+        // This example uses a different directory for other files generated by
+        // the plugin.
+        let otherFilesDir = context.pluginWorkDirectory.appending("OtherFiles")

         // Add the search path to the system proto files.
-This sample implementation assumes
+This sample implementation
-// that they are located relative to the `protoc` compiler provided by the binary
+        // assumes that they are located relative to the `protoc` compiler provided
-// target, but real implementation could be more sophisticated. protoSearchPaths.append(protocPath.removingLastComponent().appending("system-protos"))
+        // by the binary target, but real implementation could be more sophisticated. protoSearchPaths.append(protocTool.path.removingLastComponent().appending("system-protos"))

         // Create a module mappings file.
-This is something that the Swift source generator
+This is something that the Swift source
-// `protoc` plug-in we are using requires.
-The details are not important for this
+        // generator `protoc` plug-in we are using requires.
+The details are not
-// proposal, except that it needs to be able to be constructed from the information
+        // important for this proposal, except that it needs to be able to be con-
+        // structed from the information in the context given to the plugin, and
-// in the target build context, and written out to the intermediates directory. let moduleMappingsFile = otherFilesDir.appending("module-mappings") . . .
+        // to be written out to the intermediates directory. let moduleMappingsFile = otherFilesDir.appending("module-mappings")
-// (code to generate the module mappings file)
-. . .
+        let outputString = ". . . module mappings file . . ."
         let outputData = outputString.data(using: .utf8)
-FileManager.default.createFile(atPath: moduleMappingsFile, contents: outputData)
+        FileManager.default.createFile(atPath: moduleMappingsFile.string, contents: outputData)

-// Iterate over the .proto input files. for inputFile in targetBuildContext.inputFiles.filter { $0.path.extension == "proto" } {
+        // Iterate over the .proto input files, creating a command for each. let inputFiles = context.inputFiles.filter { $0.path.extension == "proto" }
+        return inputFiles.map { inputFile in
+            // The name of the output file is based on the name of the input file,
+            // in a way that's determined by the protoc source generator plug-in
+            // we're using.
+            let outputName = inputFile.path.stem + ".swift"
+            let outputPath = genSourcesDir.appending(outputName)

+            // Specifying the input and output paths lets the build system know
+            // when to invoke the command.
+            let inputFiles = [inputFile.path]
+            let outputFiles = [outputPath]

-    // Construct the `protoc` arguments.
+            // Construct the command arguments.
-    var arguments = [
+            var commandArgs = [
-        "--plugin=protoc-gen-swift=\(protoGenSwiftPath)",
+                "--plugin=protoc-gen-swift=\(protocGenSwiftTool.path)",
                 "--swift_out=\(genSourcesDir)",
-        "--swift_opt=ProtoPathModuleMappings=\(moduleMappingFile)"
+                "--swift_opt=ProtoPathModuleMappings=\(moduleMappingsFile)"
             ]
-    arguments.append(contentsOf: protoSearchPaths.flatMap { ["-I", $0] })
+            commandArgs.append(contentsOf: protoSearchPaths.flatMap { ["-I", "\($0)"] })
-    arguments.append(inputFile.path)

-    // The name of the output file is based on the name of the input file, in a way
-    // that's determined by the protoc source generator plug-in we're using. let outputName = inputFile.path.stem + ".swift"
-    let outputPath = genSourcesDir.appending(outputName)

-    // Construct the command.
-Specifying the input and output paths lets the build
-    // system know when to invoke the command. commandConstructor.addBuildCommand(
+            commandArgs.append("\(inputFile.path)")

+            // Append a command containing the information we generated. return .buildCommand(
-        displayName: "Generating \(outputName) from \(inputFile.path.lastComponent())",
+                displayName: "Generating \(outputName) from \(inputFile.path.stem)",
                 executable: protocTool.path,
-        arguments: arguments,
+                arguments: commandArgs,
-        inputFiles: [inputFile.path],
+                inputFiles: inputFiles,
-        outputFiles: [outputPath])
+                outputFiles: outputFiles)
+        }
+    }
 }
 ```